 In addition to very traditional organ sounds, we can also produce orchestral sounds – flutes, strings, brass, percussion, etc – and frequently do.
 The organ can also be recorded in a way similar to how old player pianos worked.
 This allows James to record himself and play along on the piano.
 And because the ‘recording’ is not an audio recording, he can speed up or slow down the ‘recording’ as needed.
 We also have outdoor speakers that allow us to use it when we have special services or parts of services outside.

 The Piano is a small Kawai grand piano purchased in November 2007.
 It replaced a tall, true upright piano that was build in 1903.
 That piano now resides in Ryan Hall.
 The piano is used most every Sunday along with the organ during worship services.
-James also uses it during the week to teach many students from the community, including as far away as Gainesville, Ocala and Lake City.
-During the Fall Festival we have hooked it up (via microphones) (as well as the organ) to the outdoor speakers so we can provide entertainment to the thousands of visitors that line Cholokka Blvd.
+James frequently uses it during the week to teach many students from the community, including as far away as Gainesville, Ocala and Lake City.
+Before the pandemic of 2020, during the Fall Festival we hooked it up (via microphones) (as well as the organ) to the outdoor speakers so we can provide entertainment to the thousands of visitors that line Cholokka Blvd.

 About our Music Director